 The department strongly encourages qualified majors to consider working for honors in anthropology.
 Such students should consult with one or more members of the faculty of the department to begin defining a research topic and writing a proposal in their junior year.
 Normally, during the senior year, an honors student will enroll in ANTH 319 Honors Course in Anthropology and, if agreed to by the academic adviser, a second semester in ANTH 320 Honors Course in Anthropology.
-The honors proposal is to be approved by the department chairperson and submitted to the Honors Council by mid-October of the senior year.
+The honors proposal is to be approved by the department chairperson and submitted to the Honors Council by the Honors Program calendar deadlines posted online.
 Further information can be obtained from the student's academic adviser, the department chairperson, and from the Honors Council.